maria-grigorieva/ClusterLog/README.md

 ```
 cluster.timings
 ```
-Note: process: <time> - it aa total time of a pipeline
+Note: process: <time> - total time of a pipeline